 Because the bright spots in a painting will appear even brighter next to dark areas, SHADOWS and shaded areas ought to be a part of any painting.
 A lack of light creates the darker tones within an image while also creating shadows and areas of shade.
 An object blocking the light casts a shadow which can fall across a lit part of the scene.
 SHADE tends to be simply a larger area of shadow.
 The darkest tone in a painting is often the deepest area of shade, where the least amount of light reaches.
 As light is reduced, color tends to become darker, grayer, and more muted.

-A shadow across an area of white (for example, snow) will show as a blue or violet.
-However, shadows that are cast across several changes of color (for example, over a field, then a road, then a stone wall) will require several CHANGES IN SHADOW COLOR to look realistic.
-To create a shadow color, you must first look at the color as seen in direct light.
-The shadow color must relate to the color it falls across.
+A shadow across an area of white (for example, snow) will show as a blue, gray, or violet.
+However, shadows that are cast across several changes of color (for example, over a field, then a road, then a stone wall) appear to require several CHANGES IN SHADOW COLOR to look realistic.
+That is ONE option.
+To create a shadow color, you could first look at the color as seen in direct light.
+In this case, the shadow color must relate to the color it falls across.
 If a shadow falls across a green field, its color will be a gray-green.
-A shadow cast across a variety of features will change color appropriately, although the shadows must remain the same tone (darkness) throughout (even as the colors change).
+A shadow cast across a variety of features will change color appropriately, although the shadows MUST remain the same TONE (darkness) throughout (even as the colors change).
 Furthermore, shadows cast across a landscape will follow the contours of the land, showing dips and depressions.

 Sometimes color or light can reflect back into a shadow, especially at the shadow’s edge.
 REFLECTED LIGHT may require a lighter or warmer section within a shadow.
-Reflected light can be very subtle but can create varied color intensity within the shadow itself (for example, warm light suggested by a touch of yellow in the shadow).
+Reflected light can be very subtle but can create varied color intensity within the shadow itself (for example, warm light suggested by a touch of yellow in the shadow, or a yellow underlayer).
 In other words, areas of shade close to brightly lit parts of a painting might absorb more light; the painter could use more color and less gray here to create a bit more color intensity in the shadow.

 The general process for creating a watercolor with enough contrast to make your picture “pop” involves painting in stages and layers.
 Your aim is to paint confidently with a brush full of color and to paint shadow areas right up against the lightest parts of your painting.
 Think of it this way: